On the robustness of Quantum Phase Estimation to compute ground properties of many-electron systems: Probability distributions, phase qubits, and conditions on initial state and number of shots

-where the lower-bound in the right hand side is obtained using eq. \eqref{demo_e}.
-Fig.~\ref{fig_P_relax_minor} represents the increased probability resulting from such a relaxation, for the same $\theta_j^{(t)}$ and $c_j$ than the case in Fig. \ref{fig_f_discrete_1}.
-For several arbitrary values of $N_{\rm min}(t)$, the figure displays $\sum_{l=l_0-e}^{l_0+e} P(l)$ as a function of $a$, with $e$ and $a$ satisfying eq.~\eqref{eq:le2}.
-The lower bound derived in eq. \eqref{Prob2bis} is represented as the top of the pink filled area.
+where the lower-bound in the right hand side is obtained using \eqref{demo_e}.
+Fig.~\ref{fig_P_relax_minor} represents the increased probability resulting from taking more phase qubits, for the same $\theta_j^{(t)}$ and $c_j$ than the case in Fig. \ref{fig_f_discrete_1}.
+For several arbitrary values of $N_{\rm min}(t)$, the figure displays $\sum_{l=l_0-e}^{l_0+e} P(l)$ as a function of $a$, with $e$ and $a$ satisfying ~\eqref{eq:le2}.
+The lower bound derived in \eqref{Prob2bis} is represented as the top of the pink filled area.
 We observe that the lower bound is quite close to the actual probabilities, i.e. it provides a good idea of the probability of success.
 More importantly, we observe that the probabilities have some erratic behavior w.r.t. $N_{\rm min}(t)$ (especially at $a=0$, due to the erratic behavior of $\lvert f(.) \rvert^2$) but converge quickly towards $\lvert c_0\rvert^2$ as $a$ increases.
 The usage of $a\ge 1$ thus helps to mitigate the erratic behavior.
 In particular, we observe that if $N_{\rm min}(t) = 4 $ or $N_{\rm min}(t) = 7$, taking $a=2$ helps to increase sharply the probability of success.
 However, for $N_{\rm min}(t) = 5 $ or $N_{\rm min}(t) = 6$, $a$ must be increased much more.
 Indeed, in these cases, a small increase of $a$ makes the probabilities worse.
-This is mostly related to `excited phases' $\theta_{j>0}^{(t)}$ associated with non-negligible $\lvert c_j \rvert^2 $ values ($j=1$ and $2$ as visible in the bottom of Fig.~\ref{fig_f_discrete_1}), whose probability can be `boosted' compared to the probability of the ground state in some discretization configurations (behavior of $|f(.)|^2$ described in section \ref{sec:f}).
+This is mostly related to `excited phases' $\theta_{j>0}^{(t)}$ associated with non-negligible $\lvert c_j \rvert^2 $ values ($j=1$ and $2$ as visible in Fig.~\ref{fig_f_discrete_1} \textbf{(f), (g), (h), (i)}), whose probability can be `boosted' compared to the probability of the ground state in some discretization configurations (behavior of $|f(.)|^2$ described in section \ref{sec:f}).
 Therefore, we cannot conclude that there is always an advantage in considering $a>0$ together with a window of size $2e+1$ in which the probabilities are summed, even if the behavior w.r.t. $N$ is smoother than when no window is considered.